 - Sometimes, I fall in love with other people’s houses.
 It’s a professional hazard, really.
 I fall in love with people’s decor, the size of their kitchen, their storage space, their landscaping.
 Sometimes, I fall so in love that I come home and hate my own house.
 Truth: most of the renos we’ve done to our house have been motivated by someone else’s house.

-- I have a love-hate relationship with Toronto Realtors.
-I work with some amazing people and have formed some great relationships with Realtors in and out of my brokerage.
+- I have a love-hate relationship with Toronto agents I work with some amazing people and have formed some great relationships with agents in and out of my brokerage.
 But the quality of real estate agents in Toronto is far from consistent.
 If you’re a regular reader of this blog, you’ve probably read some of my rants: Dear Realtor, What Were You Thinking?
 And Dear Realtor, Have You Heard of Something Called Communication?
-And of course, the ever popular Realtor Rant: Toronto Realtors.
+And of course, the ever-popular Realtor Rant: Toronto Realtors.

 - I watch HGTV too.
 A lot.
 And once I even e-mailed the Property Virgin host to thank her for entertaining me.

 - Bidding wars aren’t actually fun for REALTORS either.
 I know the media likes to play up the theory that real estate agents manipulate the system to inflate prices, but taking a client through the home search and offer process multiple times is: 1) Painful.
 We deal with a lot of tears and broken dreams; and 2) Time-consuming: three searches, three home inspections, three offers = me working three times harder for the same income.